YashThakur2711/SUPERSTORE-SALES-ANALYSIS/README.md

 **1.Overview of Superstore Sales Dataset:**

- Total number uf customers
+Total number uf customers,

-Total number of orders
+Total number of orders,

-Total Sub_category
+Total Sub_category,

-Total Product
+Total Product,

-Total sales
+Total sales,

-Total profit
+Total profit,

-Total Cites
+Total Cites,

-Average discount
+Average discount.

 **2.Sales Performance Analysis by Customer:**

-Identify Numbers of Customers by categories
+- Identify Numbers of Customers by categories

-First and Last order of customer
+- First and Last order of customer

+- Customer Segmentation

-Year wise sales
+- Year wise sales

 **3.Sales Analysis by Product and Sub_Category**

-Top 50 Products by Sales and Quantity
+- Top 50 Products by Sales and Quantity

-Identify Sub_category with sales more than 1000000
+- Identify Sub_category with sales more than  Sale 1000000

-Total Quantity of each product
+- Total Quantity of each product

+**4.Profitability and Area Analysis:**

+- Analyze profit margins for different product categories and sub-categories

+- Evaluate the impact of discounts on overall profitability

+- Cumulative Profit over Category

+- Region wise Quantity Analysis

+- Country wise sales Analysis

+**Tools Used**

+- SQL for analyzing business problem statement

+- Power BI for visualization of business problem statement